masaki-norton/leetcode_problems/README.md

 ### 11 Container With Most Water
 Go from outside inwards.
 Logic here is that, in any given position, if the next \
-bar is lower, it will hold less water.
+bar is lower, it will hold less water (technically, the delta required for the \
+height to next bar is anything greter than the width decrease by moving inward). \
 Start with two pointers, left and right.\
 Go inwards calculating area as necessary.
 Move inwards depending on which next \
 bar is taller, and keep skipping over shorter next bars using while loops for \
 a fast solution.